 Satan did not trick God's Son into going into the wilderness.
 Nor did he ambush him once he was there.
 Instead, "Jesus was led up into the wilderness by the Spirit to be tested by the Accuser" (Mt.
 4:1; cp.
 Lk.
 4:1-2).
-Or as Mark, in typical blunt fashion, said it, "The Spirit drove him out into the wilderness" (Mk.
+Or as Mark, in typically blunt fashion, said it, "The Spirit drove him out into the wilderness" (Mk.
 1:12).
-But God not only sent His Son to meet Satan in the wilderness; He also sent Satan to meet His Son.
+So, God sent His Son out into the wilderness to meet Satan, and at the same time, He sent Satan to the wilderness to meet His Son.
 God was in command of them both.
-They both were servants of God.
-Both had come down from heaven, and both were sent into the wilderness.
+They both were servants of God who had come down from heaven, and both were sent into that wilderness.
 Each one was obeying the command of God, but only one of them was good.
 The other was cursed and did not know it, and he could not know it because he did not have God's kind of life.

-72 Psalm 8:5 literally says that man was created "a little lower than the gods".
+73 Literally, Psalm 8:5 says that man was created "a little lower than the gods".
 I assume that "the gods" refers to all the heavenly beings God created, not just angels, including Satan, the "anointed cherub".

 God determined everything about the Temptation, including when it would take place.
 When Mary's son came to the Jordan to be baptized by John, he was about thirty years old (Lk.
 3:23), and at no time during those thirty years had God sent Jesus anywhere to meet with Satan, and with good reason.
 If Mary's son had gone out to meet Satan in the wilderness before God's Son came into his temple, he would have been overcome, for human nature is powerless to resist such mighty temptations, and a human nature is all that Mary's son had.
-The Temptation took place when it did because the Temptation was for God's Son, not Mary's, and God's Son had just arrived on earth.
-Moreover, the Temptation took place immediately after God's Son came to earth because the first order of business for the Son, once he was here, was to "bring into subjection" the body of flesh in which he now dwelt.
+The Temptation took place when it did because the Temptation was for God's Son, not Mary's, and God's Son came to earth because the first order of business for the Son, once he was here, was to "bring into subjection" the body of flesh in which he now dwelt.
 With the Temptation, the Father was providing the Son the perfect opportunity to become absolute master over his newly acquired body of flesh.